-WGS funds one graduate student to work as a liaison between the larger academic community and the program.
+WGS funds one or two graduate students to work as liaisons between the larger academic community and the program.
 Interested students should be actively engaged in scholarship devoted to gender and sexuality and should have a current interest in the program’s activities.
-The position includes coordinating WGS events, organizing the summer research workshop, cross-listing courses, and arranging a film series each semester.
+The position includes coordinating WGS events, organizing the summer research panel(s), and cross-listing courses every semester.

 The position will be advertised as it becomes available.

-For more information about any of these opportunities, contact Todd Shepard.
+For more information about any of these opportunities, contact the WGS Program Director.